neatudarius/beman/docs/BEMAN_STANDARD.md

 **REQUIREMENT**: All test files must reside within the top-level `tests/` directory, and should use the same structure from `include/`.
 If multiple test types are present, subdirectories can be made (e.g., unit tests, performance etc).
+Each project must have at least one relevant test.

 Examples: